GBBBAS/samples/pipelines/deploy/Spark-Single-Node-Notebook-AWS/README.md

 # Spark Single Node Notebook AWS

-This article provides a guide how to create a conda based selfcontained environment to run RTDIP that integrates the following components:
+This article provides a guide on how to create a conda based self-contained environment to run RTDIP that integrates the following components:
-* Java and Spark (Single node configuration).
+* Java JDK and Apache Spark (Single node configuration).
 Currently, v3.4.1 Spark (PySpark) has been configured and tested.
-* AWS Libraries for Spark/Hadoop
+* AWS Libraries.
-* Jupyter Notebook
+* Jupyter Notebook.

 The components of this environment are all pinned to a specific source distribution of RTDIP.